 The effect of stress testing on credit risk is defined by the Tier 1 capital ratio reported in Table 7.
-The estimates from Model (3) and (4) indicate that highly-exposed stress-tested banks face a rise in credit risk as proxied by the non-performing loans ratio relative to less exposed banks.
+The estimates from Model (3) and (4) indicate a rise in credit risk of thehighly-exposed stress-tested banks as proxied by the non-performing loans ratio.
 Specifically, credit risk for highly exposed banks increases by 1.8 p.p. compared to their counterparts.
 Consequently, this result seems to suggest that stress testing exercises cause further issues for banks participating in the EBA stress testing framework.
-Model (4) addresses the differences between highly-exposed banks that are GIIPS and non-GIIPS.
+Model (4) addresses the differences between highly-exposed banks that are GIIPS and non-GIIPS domiciled.
 Interestingly, the results reveal structural differences between these two sets of banks, as GIIPS banks experience a rise in credit risk by 3.4 p.p.
 Hence, this result confirms our hypothesis that stress-tested banks are not homogenous.
 Indeed, we find evidence of country-specific results in the EU area.